wattostudios/GameExtractor/README.md

 http://www.watto.org/extract

 ## About Game Extractor
-Game Extractor is a program that reads and writes archives used in games.
-Game archives are the big files that contain the sounds, images, and other content used to create the game environment for the player.
-The job of Game Extractor is to allow you to open these game archives, to view and edit the content.
+Game Extractor is a program that reads and writes files used in games.
+The primary focus is to open game archives and allow you to extract the files from them.
+Secondary to that, there are also viewers and converters for many different images, including game-specific ones, and a number of compression algorithms.

-For further information, downloads, and help, visit the website at http://www.watto.org/extract
+## GitHub Information

+### What this is...
+* This is the source, and complimentary files, for Game Extractor (Basic Version).
+* It is intended that this be used to assist programmers with reading and writing a whole range of files used in games, including archive and image formats
+* It may also assist people to create their own Game Extractor plugins, which would be compatible with both the Basic and Full Versions

+### What this is *not*...
+* This is only the source for the *Basic Version*.
+The Full Version code is not included in this source repository, as the Full Version is a purchasable product and is not covered under the GPLv2 license.
+* Some of the *optional* functionality references executables and libraries that are not included in this repository.
+You can find information about these executables in the NOTICE.txt if you want to download and use them.
+* There should generally be no need to build these sources - if you want a working release of Game Extractor (Basic Version), get it from the website at http://www.watto.org/extract

-## Installation Instructions
+## Installation/Build Prerequisites

 Game Extractor requires you to have Java Runtime Environment 8.0 (or 1.8) or later installed on your computer.
 This is a free download from http://www.java.com

-When you install Game Extractor, several shortcuts are created in the Start Menu or the main Windows tile screen.
-If one of the shortcuts doesn't work for you, try one of the other ones.
-More detailed instructions can be found below, or on the Game Extractor website.

-#### Preferred Windows Method
-1. Install Java Runtime Environment 8.0 (or 1.8), or later, from http://www.java.com
-2. Download GameExtractor.exe from http://www.watto.org/extract
-3. Double-click on GameExtractor.exe to run the installation program
-4. Double-click on any one of the following programs to run Game Extractor...
-   a.
-GameExtractor.exe
-   b.
-GameExtractor.bat
-   c.
-GameExtractor.jar

-#### Alternative Windows Method
-1. Install Java Runtime Environment 8.0 (or 1.8), or later, from http://www.java.com
-2. Download GameExtractor.zip from http://www.watto.org/extract
-3. Right-click on GameExtractor.zip and choose Extract
-4. Follow the screens, and tell it to extract the file to c:\extract
-5. Open a Command Prompt window (you can search for it in the Start Menu or Windows Tile screen)
-6. Change to the Game Extractor directory by typing "cd c:\extract" 7a.
-Run Game Extractor by typing "java -jar GameExtractor.jar" 7b.
-If that doesn't work, try typing "c:\java\bin\java -jar GameExtractor.jar"
-8. If none of that works, run Windows Explorer and double-click any of the following files in the c:\extract directory...
-      a.
-GameExtractor.exe
-      b.
-GameExtractor.bat
-      c.
-GameExtractor.jar

-#### Other Operating Systems
-1. Install Java Runtime Environment 8.0 (or 1.8), or later, from http://www.java.com
-2. Download GameExtractor.zip from http://www.watto.org/extract
-3. Using any zip program, unzip GameExtractor.zip to c:\extract
-4. Open a Command Prompt window
-5. Change to the Game Extractor directory by typing "cd c:\extract" 6a.
-Run Game Extractor by typing "java -jar GameExtractor.jar" 6b.
-If that doesn't work, try typing "c:\java\bin\java -jar GameExtractor.jar"

-* Please note: While Java can theoretically run on many different operating systems, this doesn't necessarily mean that Game Extractor works correctly on those operating systems.
+*Please note: While Java can theoretically run on many different operating systems, this doesn't necessarily mean that Game Extractor works correctly on those operating systems.
-  Game Extractor is only officially supported on Windows.
+  Game Extractor is only officially supported on Windows.*

-## Troubleshooting
+## Troubleshooting and Contact Information

 If you have a question about the commands and tools in Game Extractor, open up the Help window within the Game Extractor program.
 It also contains some tutorials documenting how to perform